Criteria for the Funding of a Drug

 8. The cost of the drug, defined as the cost per dose multiplied by the expected number of doses in a one year period for the patient, would constitute an unreasonable financial burden on the patient or his/her guardian.

-B) Consideration and advice will also be provided by the Pharmaceutical Benefits Advisory Committee, if applicable, on:
+B) Consideration and advice will also be sought, if applicable, on:

 1. The proposed price of the drug compared with the effective price of the drug in comparable overseas markets.

 2. The proposed cost of the drug compared with the cost of comparable drugs, if any, that are already funded through the LSDP.